aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

 ```
 All 3 clusters should show all resources "OK"

-### Enabling clustermesh
+## Step 5: Enabling Cluster Mesh
-For all the clusters to work as a mesh, the clustermesh enable command is used as a LoadBalancer service.
+To enable communication between clusters, use the following command to expose the ClusterMesh API as a LoadBalancer service
 ```bash
 cilium clustermesh enable --context kubernetes-admin@stretch-calico-1 --service-type LoadBalancer cilium clustermesh enable --context kubernetes-admin@stretch-calico-2 --service-type LoadBalancer